 VE 610.
 ADVANCED SEMINAR ON FOUNDATIONS OF VOCATIONAL EDUCATION.
 Three hours credit.
-This seminar is designed to help vocational educators become acquainted with

-This seminar is designed to help vocational educators become acquainted with the current activities and philosophical thought in vocational and technical education.
-Students, therefore, not having an adequate background in the history of vocational education should enroll in VE 310 and VE 311.
+This advanced seminar is designed to help acquaint vocational educators with current activities and philosophical thought in vocational and technical education, and to afford each participant the opportunity to analyze and synthesize vocational educational theories, programs, and policies.
+Students, therefore, not having an adequate background in vocational education history, legislation, state policies and programs should enroll in VE 310 and VE 311 or contact the instructor for entry level prerequisites.

 VE 612.
-COOPERATIVE VOCATIONAL EDUCATION - GRADUATE SEMINARS.
+COOPERATIVE VOCATIONAL EDUCATION -- GRADUATE SEMINARS.
 Maximum of six hours.